Settle Down

 living costs in korea

-We averaged the general numbers of the living costs in South Korea so that you can expect how much money you can save based on simple formula of Make – Costs – Save.
+We have averaged the general figures for the cost of living in South Korea to give you an idea of how much money you can save based on the simple formula of Make – Cost = Save.

-Here is a breakdown for your quick look.
+Here is a breakdown for your quick reference.

-• The average starting salary for a 1st year ESL teacher in Korea is around 2.1m KRW per month which is about $1,900 USD. (the conversion rate, 1 USD = 1,100 KRW)
+• The average starting salary for a 1st year ESL teacher in Korea is around 2.5 million KRW.

 3.3% of your monthly income

 You pay 4.5% of your monthly income, and your employer matches the 4.5%.
-Canadian and American citizens can get then total 9% pension amount back when they leave Korea.
-South Africans have the right to opt out of paying pension, as they do not qualify for getting pension back.
+Canadian and American citizens can then get a total of 9% of the pension amount back when they leave Korea.
+South Africans have the right to opt out of paying the pension, as they are not eligible to receive the pension back.
 Australian, New Zealand, British and Irish employees are required to pay into the pension plan, but unfortunately won’t be able to get it back.

 You pay 2.24% of your monthly income, and your employer matches the 2.24%.

-It all depends on how much you want to embrace the local food or not.
-Eating Korean food is not only cheap, but it’s abundant and healthy.
-Bibimbap (mixed rice), Kimchi Jjigae (kimchi stew), and Mandu (dumplings), all of which you can get for under ₩6,000 ($6).
-Most Korean meals are also served with free side dishes. 간편식Cooking will reduce your food costs, especially if your ingredients consist of Korean produce as rice, spinach, onions, potatoes, cabbage, carrots, pork, beans.
+The average monthly cost of food can vary depending on your lifestyle and eating habits.
+Eating out at everyday restaurants can cost around 50,000 KRW – 10,000 KRW per meal.
+Korean food is abundant and healthy.
+Among the famous Korean dishes are Bibimbap (a comforting mix of rice, beef, and vegetables, seasoned with gochujang or soy sauce), Kimchi Jjigae (kimchi stew or kimchi soup made with flavor-packed, aged kimchi), Gimbap (seaweed rice rolls filled with white rice, veggies, and other seasonings), Tteokbokki (chewy rice cakes (tteok) stir-fried or boiled in a spicy, sweet, and savory sauce called gochujang).
+Most Korean meals also come with free side dishes.
+If you cook at home, you can expect to spend about 300,000 KRW to 500,000 KRW per month.
+Cooking will reduce your food costs, especially if your ingredients consist of Korean produce such as rice, spinach, onions, potatoes, cabbage, carrots, pork, beans.
 Fruits and dairy products are expensive in Korea.
-Buying in bulk at Costco is a great way to save money on food.
-Costco’s business in South Korea is booming, where the warehouse giant has 16 locations in South Korea, making it the sixth largest Costco market in the world.
-And its online shopping mall is at www.costco.co.kr
+Buying in bulk at Costco is a great way to save money on groceries.
+Costco’s business is booming in South Korea, where the warehouse giant has 18 locations, making it the sixth largest Costco market in the world.
+And their online shopping mall is at costco.co.kr.

 It all depends how much you spend on these extra activities.

-• The bottom line is that you’d save around $1,000 monthly after all the costs/expenses considered!
+• The bottom line is that you would be saving about 1,100,000 KRW a month after all the costs/expenses are taken into account!

-• This means you can have a rewarding life in Korea in terms of Work, Live, Play and Extra Savings when you get back to home!
+• This means you can have a rewarding and profitable life in Korea in terms of Work, Live, Play and Extra Savings when you get back home!

 Korea ESL School’s Free Housing